xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 - then in the theme folder run `npm run build` to build files including `tailwind.scss`
 - commit changes to `master`
 - when ready `git push`
-- DO NOT USE SMTP to make changes to the code
 - Test on Dev environment
-- When ready merge to Test
+- When ready merge to Test using Pantheon tools
 - Now have the client UAT on Test
-- When ready merge to Production
+- When ready merge to Production using Pantheon tools

-@todo review twig and file cache clear
+@todo review local development settings

 ## How to start developing locally using DDEV